-Otherwise it will do mostly fine without shade.
+Otherwise, it will mostly do fine without shade.

-Water over the soil and not on the plant, this is one mistake new gardeners tend to make.
+Water directly over the soil and not on the plant, this is one mistake new gardeners tend to make.

-During summers you will need to water it every day, because obviously the water will dry out quickly.
+During summers you will need to water it every day because obviously, the water will dry out quickly.

-Before watering it make sure to insert your finger inside the soil if its dry or not.
+Before watering it make sure to insert your finger inside the soil if it’s dry or not.

 If it feels dry and easily breaks then water it thoroughly.